-Note 15-Related Party Transactions
+Note 16-Related Party Transactions

-We engaged the law firm of Orrick, Herrington & Sutcliffe LLP in our fiscal 2007 to provide us with certain legal services, including matters related to compensation and benefits, and to represent us and certain of our then directors and officers in the securities class action litigation and the stockholder derivative litigation.
+We engaged the law firm of Orrick, Herrington & Sutcliffe LLP in fiscal 2007, and continuing through our fiscal 2010, to provide us with certain legal services, including matters related to compensation and benefits, and to represent us and certain of our then directors and officers in the securities class action litigation and the stockholder derivative litigation.
 A partner at Orrick, Herrington & Sutcliffe LLP, who is not involved in the above matters, is the brother-in-law of Stuart L. Merkadeau, our Senior Vice President, General Counsel and Secretary.
 Mr. Merkadeau does not have a financial or other interest in Orrick's engagement and Mr. Merkadeau's brother-in-law does not provide any legal services to us.
 Prior to engaging Orrick, Herrington & Sutcliffe LLP, our management discussed the potential engagement with our Governance Committee of the Board of Directors under the Statement of Policy regarding Related Person Transactions.
-The Governance Committee reviewed and approved the Orrick engagement, and continues to monitor the engagement as necessary.
-We paid Orrick \$616,078 and \$1,596,613 in fiscal 2009 and 2008, respectively, for legal services rendered.
-As of the date of this Form 10-K, Orrick continues to provide legal services in the above matters and is now providing certain other corporate and commercial legal services as well.
+The Governance Committee reviewed and approved the Orrick engagement, and continues to monitor the engagement, which in fiscal 2010 also included certain corporate and SEC matters, certain commercial and business matters and certain labor and employment matters, as necessary.
+We paid Orrick \$0.8 million and \$0.6 million in fiscal 2010 and fiscal 2009, respectively, for legal services rendered.
+As of the date of this Form 10-K, Orrick continues to provide legal services in the above matters.

-Note 16-Selected Quarterly Financial Data (Unaudited)
+Note 17-Selected Quarterly Financial Data (Unaudited)